-- (1) Once the Minister has determined, in terms of Section 4, that this Act applies to rail infrastructure or facilities, the Regulator must determine the cost of access to that infrastructure or facilities, in terms of Section 9; - (2) All entities that, immediately before the effective date, had access to rail infrastructure, will continue to have such access rights, in terms of the existing access agreements. - (3) Within 60 business days from the date of the determination contemplated in subsection (1), an entity that is referred to in subsection (2), must notify the Regulator, in the prescribed manner and form, of such access rights. - (4) Within one year from the date of the determination contemplated in subsection (1), an infrastructure owner must review any existing agreement that contains any unlawful provision or a provision that is inconsistent with this Act. - (5) An infrastructure owner must lodge any existing agreement with the Regulator within one year from the date of the determination contemplated in subsection (1). - (6) The following types of access requests may be regulated: - (a) use of declared infrastructure to run trains; - (b) requests to physically interconnect infrastructure with declared infrastructure; or - (c) requests to make investments in order to increase the capacity of declared infrastructure, where the owner of the declared infrastructure has declined to make the requested investment to the requested specifications. - (7) The regulator may prescribe fees for the processing of access applications, and different fees may be set depending on the type of access requested, and the size and complexity of the access request.
+- 5. (1) Once the Minister has determined, in terms of section 4, that this Act applies to rail infrastructure or facilities, the Regulator must determine the cost of access to that 10 infrastructure or facilities, in terms of section 11. - (2) All entities that, immediately before the effective date, had access to rail infrastructure, continues to have such access rights in terms of the existing access agreements. - (3) Within one year from the date of the determination contemplated in subsection (1), 15 an infrastructure owner must review all existing agreements that contain provisions that are inconsistent with this Act. - (4) An infrastructure owner must lodge all existing agreements that relate to rail infrastructure or facilities with the Regulator within one year from the date of the determination contemplated in subsection (1).

+Types of access requests and access fees

+- 6. (1) The following types of access requests may be regulated: - (a) use of infrastructure that has been determined in terms of section 4, to run trains; - (b) requests to physically interconnect infrastructure with infrastructure that has 25 been determined in terms of section 4; or - (c) requests to make investments in order to increase the capacity of infrastructure that has been determined in terms of section 4, where the owner of the said infrastructure has declined to make the requested investment to the requested specifications. - (2) The Regulator must prescribe reasonable fees for the processing of access applications, and different fees may be set depending on the type of access requested, and the size and complexity of the access request.